Saibot2012/long-exposure-fusion/README.md

 The Segment Picker interface allows us to define masks for any number of objects that are then propagated through the image sequence.
 These masks will be used to restrict the application of the weight maps we define for our fusion step.

+This is implemented in `src/pipeline/segment_picker.py`.

 ### Fusion

 The fusion step intelligently combines the input images using the maps defined in `--maps <yaml_file>`.
 The all important `masked` weight map applies a given list of weight maps to the distinct sections defined in the segmentation step.

 The results of fusion are then copied into the directory provided in `--output <output_dir>`

+This is implemented in `src/pipeline/fuse_images.py`.